Delhi HC issues notice to Centre on plea challenging Rakesh Asthana’s appointment as police chief

 The non-governmental organisation had moved the Supreme Court initially.
 On August 25, the top court had asked the High Court to decide on the matter within two weeks.

 Advocate Prashant Bhushan, appearing for CPIL, on Wednesday claimed that the new petitioner, Alam, has copied his client’s plea.
-Bhushan alleged that such pleas were filed in collusion with the government to disable genuine petitioners.
+Bhushan alleged that such pleas were filed in collusion with the government to undermine genuine petitioners.

 “My petition is pending before Supreme Court,” Bhushan said, according to Bar and Bench.
 “I do not wish to argue here.
 This petition must be dismissed with exemplary costs.
 It violates all rules of the court.”

-However, Alam’s counsel denied they had copied the CPIL’s plea.
+However, Alam’s counsel denied they had copied the Centre for Public Interest Litigation’s plea.
 The court then allowed the intervention application and issued a notice in the matter.

 The Centre for Public Interest Litigation has argued that Asthana’s appointment violated the Supreme Court’s ruling in the Prakash Singh versus Union of India case.
+In September 2006, the Supreme Court had directed all states and Union Territories to introduce reforms to ensure that the police could do their work without worrying about political interference.

 Asthana did not have a minimum tenure of six months left in his service, and no Union Public Service Commission committee was formed to appoint him – the conditions laid down for appointment in the verdict.
 Asthana was also not appointed for a minimum of two years of service.

 Asthana’s appointment had drawn criticism from the Aam Aadmi Party and the Congress.
-On July 29, the Delhi Assembly passed a resolution against his appointment.
+On July 29, the Delhi Assembly passed a resolution opposing his appointment.

 SG flags allegations of plagiarism

-During the hearing in the High Court, Solicitor General Tushar Mehta, representing the Centre, urged the court to inquire into the allegations of plagiarism of pleas, reported Live Law.
+During the hearing in the High Court, Solicitor General Tushar Mehta, representing the Centre, urged the court to inquire into the allegations that the plea had been plagiarised, reported Live Law.

 “It is too much of a coincidence that even typographical errors are the same,” Mehta said.
 He added that “this inter-meddling” needs to stop.
 “Mr Bhushan’s application must be admitted and Mr Alam must be answerable to this court,” Mehta said.